facebook/react-native/blog/2016-11-07-introducing-button-yarn-and-a-public-roadmap.md

 />
 ```

-This addresses one of the most common pieces of feedback we get: React Native is one of the only mobile development toolkits without a button ready to use out of the box.
-While [custom buttons](/react-native/docs/handling-touches.html) aren't particularly hard to build or install, we aim to make React Native radically easy to learn.
-With the addition of a basic button into core, newcomers will be able to develop something awesome in their first day, rather than spending that time formatting a Button.
+Experienced React Native developers know how to make a button: use TouchableOpacity for the default look on iOS, TouchableNativeFeedback for the ripple effect on Android, then apply a few styles.
+Custom buttons aren't particularly hard to build or install, but we aim to make React Native radically easy to learn.
+With the addition of a basic button into core, newcomers will be able to develop something awesome in their first day, rather than spending that time formatting a Button and learning about Touchable nuances.

-This component is not meant to replace every button or be fully customizable, unlike other components in React Native core.
-The intention is to support common use cases while feeling native on every platform.

-Take a look at the [Button documentation](/react-native/docs/button.html), complete with a working example!
+Button is meant to work great and look native on every platform, so it won't support all the bells and whistles that custom buttons do.
+It is a great starting point, but is not meant to replace all your existing buttons.
+To learn more, check out the [new Button documentation](http://facebook.github.io/react-native/docs/button.html), complete with a runnable example!

 ## Speed up `react-native init` using Yarn